Privacy notice

 The council uses data matching as a way of processing large volumes of information.
 While this can be a useful way of detecting fraud, it also enables us to identify information that is inaccurate or out of date, helping us comply with Data Protection law, while improving service provision.

-As part of the council's fraud prevention and detection activities, the council participates in the National Fraud Initiative (NFI).
+As part of the council’s fraud prevention and detection activities, the council participates in the National Fraud Initiative (NFI).
 The data matching exercise is run by the Cabinet Office.
+You can find more information about this at the link below:

 Your data protection rights

 The rights available to you depend on our reason for processing your information.
-For further information about your data protection rights and how to make a request, please see ‘Your rights
+For further information about your data protection rights and how to make a request, please see ‘Your rights’.

 Your right to make a complaint